fititnt/securebox-ad-hoc-backups-for-web-applications/README.md

     - You can decide to archive the mirrored database to save space, but this is not the default behavior since rsync requires the uncompresed .sql files

-## Changelog (the first public version)
-This is the first public version of securebox-ad-hoc-backups-for-web-applications.
-Work is based on previous (not yet released work):

-> - securebox-backup-download v2.0
-> - securebox-backup-library.sh v2.0
-> - securebox-backup-archive-locally v1.0 (draft)

 ## FAQ
 ### 1. Timeouts on MariaDB/MySQL large database dumps